Last update: 04.30.2018

-Seeking to offer a “breath of fresh air” in the stale world of VPNs, AirVPN started out in 2010 when a confederation of hackers decided to create a tool to promote internet freedom.
-With participation from Italy, the USA, and Mexico, the group brought an international flavor to the product that launched as AirVPN in April 2010.
+It all started in 2010 when a confederation of hackers decided to create a tool to promote internet freedom.
+With participation from Italy, the USA, and Mexico, the group brought an international flavor to the product that launched as AirVPN.

-From the start, AirVPN has been led by activists, not entrepreneurs, and it retains a mission to open the web up and protect those under repressive jurisdictions.
+From the start, AirVPN has been led by activists, not entrepreneurs, and it retains the mission to open the web up and protect those under repressive jurisdictions.

 Nowadays, it has expanded from its humble origins, operating over 220 servers in 19 countries and 3 continents.
 Yet they continue to operate in the spirit of openness – allowing users access to real-time server-monitoring data and other innovative features.
-It’s become a multi-platform project, too, with AirVPN now available for Android and iOS devices, as well as desktop computers and popular routers.
+It’s become a multi-platform project, available for Android and iOS devices, as well as desktop computers and popular routers.

 So how does it match up with its commercial rivals?
 Read our AirVPN review to find out.

 - AES-256 data encryption with 4096-bit Diffie-Hellman keys

 - DNS and IPv6 leak protection

 - Split tunneling

 - Ability to cloak OpenVPN traffic from Deep Packet Inspection